Welcome to NVIDIA Parabricks v4.3.2

 Note

-Parabricks is not supported on virtual (vGPU) or Multi-Instance (MIG) GPUs.
+Parabricks is supported on time-sliced virtual (vGPU) but not on Multi-Instance (MIG) GPUs.

 Software Requirements